 Are there animal welfare and safety rules Pet Sitters need to abide by?

-Sitters found to breach these values will be prosecuted.
 When a pet is booked with you, you have a duty of care.
 Duty of care places a legal obligation on those in charge of animals to provide for an animal's needs in an appropriate way.
 The Animal Care and Protection Act 2001 includes a specific offence for people who fail to meet their duty of care obligations towards the animals in their charge.
 The maximum penalty for an individual convicted of a breach of duty of care is $36,570 or 1 year imprisonment.

 For example;

-- Never leave a dog in a car
+- Never leave a dog in a car.

-- Never walk a dog unleashed
+- Never walk a dog unleashed.

 - Never take a guest pet to an off leash dog park as these parks are unpredictable and are well known for fights breaking out.